 The election in November is important.
 Generationally important.
-And somehow get out the vote (GOTV) efforts are missing one of the most critical aspects of this year’s election.
+And somehow get out the vote (GOTV) efforts overlook one of the most critical aspects of this year’s election.
 This raises the question: how to increase voter participation?

 Hoards of people are working tirelessly to get people registered to vote and voting.
 Organizations are agonizing over the most impactful way to write a “remember to vote” letter.
 People are making GOTV phone calls and having to armor up to face rejection after rejection.
 Nonprofits are fantasizing about what inspirational SMS messages will motivate a potential voter to register.

 The Fine ‘Print’ on How to Get Out the Vote

 But they might not be asking one critical question that could sneakily be the difference between someone voting and not: do they have a printer?

 In behavioral science, we analyze the environments in which people act.
 And in the world of COVID-19, the environment leading up to this year’s election is unique.
 Voter registration and voting has historically been a paper-based, in-person activity.
 And in many states, if you are registering to vote and/or voting by mail you have to print out a form and mail it in.

 As we’ve become more digital, in many cases we’ve abandoned our printers.
 And with the ongoing pandemic, remote workers may no longer have access to their work printers, partially explaining the resurgence in printer purchases for some.
 Printers range from $35 to over $400, so for others, especially younger and lower-income voters, printers aren’t something they own.

 As of the end of March, 11 states did not have online voter registration systems.
 That means that everyone in those states must mail in a voter registration form.